-One of the benefits of renting a car is the peace of mind that comes from knowing that the car you are driving is relatively new and in good repair.
-What happens, then, if your rental car breaks down?
-Do you know the steps you should take, and, more importantly, who must pay for the repair?
+One of the benefits of renting a car is the peace of mind that comes from knowing that the vehicle you are driving is in good repair.
+What happens, though, if your rental car breaks down?
+Do you know what to do?

 Plan for Breakdowns Before You Reserve Your Rental Car

-If you don't already have towing or roadside assistance for rental cars, you may be able to purchase travel insurance that includes coverage for rental cars.
+If you do not have towing or roadside assistance coverage for rental cars, you may be able to purchase travel insurance that includes this coverage.

 Reserving Your Rental Car

-Once you have found the best rate for the type of car you want to reserve, take a moment to review the rental terms and conditions.
-These terms and conditions may or may not match the contract you will be offered when you pick up the car, but at least you will get a general idea of the services your car rental company offers and the extra fees you might have to pay.
+Once you have found the best rate for the car you want, review the rental terms and conditions.
+These terms and conditions may not match the contract you will be offered when you pick up the car.
+However, you will get a general idea of the services your car rental company offers and the extra fees you might have to pay.

-Tip: Look carefully for information about tires, windows, windshields, roofs, undercarriages and keys locked in cars; many car rental companies exempt repairs and services for these items from Collision Damage Waiver (CDW) coverage, which means you will have to pay for the entire cost of repairs and compensate the car rental company for loss of use of the vehicle during the repair period.
+Tip: Look for information about tires, windows, windshields, roofs, undercarriages, and keys locked in cars.
+Many car rental companies exempt repairs and services for these items from Collision Damage Waiver (CDW) coverage.
+This means that you will have to pay for the entire cost of these repairs and compensate the car rental company for loss of use of the vehicle during the repair period.

 At the Car Rental Counter

 Ask whether roadside assistance is included in your rental rate.
-In some countries, such as Romania, car rental companies charge extra for 24-hour roadside assistance.
+In some countries, car rental companies charge extra for roadside assistance.

-Verify that your coverage from your insurance company, credit card issuer and / or automobile association will be honored if your rental car breaks down.
+Verify that your coverage from your insurer, credit card issuer, and / or automobile association will be honored if your rental car breaks down.

-Look to see if your rental car has a spare tire and, if it does, whether it is a small "doughnut" tire or a full-size spare.
-If there is no spare, find out what you should do if you get a flat tire.
+Look to see if your rental car has a spare tire and, if it does, what size it is.
+If there is no spare, ask what you should do if you get a flat tire.

-Tip: Ask about the specific roads you plan to travel.
-In New York, for example, the state parkway system has a contract with a towing company; all vehicles that break down on a parkway must be towed by this company.
-This means that if you have a problem with your rental car, you could be asked to pay for the contracted towing company to move your car off the parkway, and you would then need to request and wait for a second tow truck to take the car to a nearby airport or rental office so it can be exchanged for a different car.
+Tip: Ask about the specific roads you plan to travel to.
+In New York, for example, the state parkway system has a contract with a towing company.
+All vehicles that break down on a parkway must be towed by this company.
+This means that if you have a problem with your rental car, you could be asked to pay for the contracted towing company to move your car off the parkway.
+You would then need to request a second tow truck to take the car to a nearby airport or rental office so you can exchange it for a different car.